andreimosman/debugitto/README.md

 // ...
 ```

-Of course, you should listen at your `localhost` port `9900` to make it work.
+Of course, you should listen on `localhost` port `9900` to make it work.

 You can do it on your machine using netcat: